 - Ultra-Sound, CT & MRI Scanning

-- Dedicated inpatient facility only for patients with Haematological disorders for chemotherapy and supportive care
+- A dedicated in-patient facility only for patients with Haematological disorders for chemotherapy and supportive care

 - Chemotherapy for all types of blood cancers

 - Bone marrow transplants